 - Create awesome personalized content for their audience

-- Who are able to attract the right clients
+- Who is able to attract the right clients

-- Who are managing to build their brand fast
+- Who is managing to build their brand fast

 - By promoting your stuff (if you have your own products) to their list, which would increase conversion, since they would already saying nice things about you.